How to know if I need to start psychological therapy

 - The emotional discomfort I have, do I feel that it is very intense and overwhelms me?

 - How long have I been feeling this way?

-- The attempts I make to resolve this discomfort, have they helped me, have they worked to make me feel better?
+- The attempts I make to resolve this discomfort, have they helped me and worked to make me feel better?

-- How I feel, does it interfere with me in a specific area of my daily life?
-Whether at work, in family, friendship or partner relationships, in my hours of sleep, in my diet, in my body …
+- How do I feel?
+Does it interfere with me in a specific area of my daily life?
+Whether at work, in family, friendship, or partner relationships, in my hours of sleep, diet, and body …

 1) you feel overwhelmed by your emotional discomfort.

 2) that has been with you for a long time (not since last week, but for a few months).

 3) Your efforts to manage it sometimes seem to relieve you, but then the discomfort reappears.
 And, above all,